 However, once VIPKid starting changing the curriculum and streamlining the lessons, I realized that this approach wasn’t going to be as effective because the lessons were no longer overlapping across levels.

 I decided to create flashcard sets for each level with the level and unit numbers included on ALL of the cards.
 This was the most intuitive way to create the printable props and, ultimately, store them.
 Therefore, the natural organizational method changed from theme to units.

 So I purchased these photo storage boxes that have 16 small boxes within a larger box.
 Each large box holds a specific level with all 12 units of flashcards divided into the smaller boxes.

-During the class, I pull out the props and write any notes or reminders for feedback on the outside of the pocket.
+During the class, I use the props and write any notes or reminders for feedback on the outside of the page protector.
 Then, when I’m finished and ready to write feedback, I have my notes available.
-As soon as feedback is sent, I erase the pocket and prepare for the next day.
+As soon as feedback is sent, I erase the information and prepare for the next day.

-These dry erase pockets have been a huge game-changer for me because they…
+These dry erase page protectors have been a huge game-changer for me because they…

-- removed my need for paper and saved many trees in the process.
+- remove my need for paper and have saved many trees in the process.

 - perform double duty by being the storage for my props and the place where I write my notes.

 - take up so little space that I don’t even notice them.